 Regardless of their background with UX design, it's important to maintain a high level of receptivity with the feedback you receive on your UX strategy.
 A product manager might now understand the ins and outs of UX design, but they also may have a valid concern about elements like bandwidth and prioritizing feature goals for the product.

-As your UX team moves into product development and the user experience design process, it's always a good idea to revisit the strategy on a regular basis.
+As your UX team moves into product development and the UX design process, it's always a good idea to revisit the strategy on a regular basis.

 UX strategy is an ever-evolving process.
 The market for your product might shift.
 Competitors will emerge and grow.
 New insights will appear from your user interviews.